babylonhealth/android-playbook/README.md

 | Manuel Rebollo Baez           | Physical Appointments    | [GitHub](https://github.com/mrebollob) |
 | Karoly Somodi           | Condition Management    | [GitHub](https://github.com/kioba) <br> [Twitter](https://twitter.com/kiobaa) <br> [kioba.dev](https://kioba.dev)|

-We are now split into 3 offices, one in South Kensington (HQ), one in Liverpool Street, and one in Austin TX USA.
-We have open positions in both locations, links in the end.
-The distribution between both offices is based on which tribe/squad you work on.
+We work across 3 offices, South Kensington (HQ), Liverpool Street, and Austin TX USA as well as many remote engineers.
+Your tribe/squad determines your office location.
+We have open positions across our offices, links at the end.

 We're passionate about our codebase and are always looking for innovative ways to build fast.
-All our new code is written in Kotlin and we use an MVI architecture with Rx and Dagger to help us write high-quality, testable code.
+All our new code is in Kotlin and we use an MVI architecture with Rx and Dagger to help us write high-quality, testable code.
 We currently have over 20,000 tests and counting!

+We embrace open source and are committed to releasing what we can to benefit the community.
+For example, we recently launched certificate-transparency-android to help everyone better secure SSL connections.

 As a team, we love to learn and often participate in Lunch and Learn sessions with other Android developers and the wider tech community.
-For example we've given talks at Droidcon London and Londroid.
+For example, we've given talks at droidcon London, droidcon Berlin and Londroid.

 ## Find out more about...